 U.S.-EU Trade Negotiators Should Pursue Cost Reductions, Greater Transparency,

 Data and Burden Sharing among Regulators

-before the House Subcommittee on Commerce, Manufacturing, and Trade, Cal Dooley
+testimony today before the House Subcommittee on Commerce, Manufacturing, and Trade,

-, President and CEO of the American Chemistry Council (ACC), expressed strong support
+Cal Dooley, President and CEO of the American Chemistry Council (ACC),

 "The purpose of pursuing closer regulatory cooperation between the United States and EU should be to explore opportunities for creating efficiencies within and between regulatory systems while maintaining high levels of protection for human health and the environment," Dooley told members of the subcommittee.
 "Our goal is not to undermine or weaken regulatory mandates, but rather to ensure that those mandates do not result in unnecessary barriers to trade."

 Dooley identified specific areas that should be addressed in the negotiations to enhance trans-Atlantic regulatory cooperation, including ensuring that regulatory decisions are made on the basis of sound science, making cooperative regulatory activity more transparent, facilitating greater stakeholder input, improving data and information sharing and exploring opportunities for promoting enhanced coherence in chemical prioritization and assessment.